carlsmith/coffeeshop/scripts/main.coffee.md

             your GitHub username and password.

             ## Authorise This Browser
             You credentials must be locally set to `coshGitHubAuth`.
-You can do it by hand, or use the form provided here.

-                set "coshGitHubAuth", { username: "bob", password: "foo" }

             <form id=#{formID}>
             <input id=#{formID}Username type=text placeholder=username>